petebachant/CFT-wake-modeling-paper/reviews/reviewer3-response.md

 Li Y, Calisal S M. Three-dimensional effects and arm effects on modeling a vertical axis tidal current turbine.
 Renewable Energy, 2010, 35(10):2325-2334.
 >
 However, the authors have not well explained it in the manuscript.
 Please extend this part.

+In the manuscript we have cited a figure from Rawlings (2008, the source of experimental data used by Li and Calisal for validation), where support strut drag only accounts for a 4 percentage point decrease in $C_P$, which is much smaller than the discrepancy observed in the 2-D simulations.